pjwilcoxen/sym/doc/usage.md

 without generating any target-language code.

 ### Option -syntax
-Print a short summary of the input syntax.
+Print a short summary of the input syntax, including some notes about rules appling to specific target languages.

 ### Option -version
 Print detailed information about the versions of the main program and the individual language support modules.

-### Language -debug
-Produce a text file for debugging.

-### Language -html
-Produce an HTML file that can be used for documentation.

-### Language -tablo
-GEMPACK's TABLO language.

-Sym build 687 (2018/08/16)
+Sym build 705 (2018/08/16)